Interview with Prof. Steven J. Spear on Applications of Lean in Healthcare

 Previous articleGuest Post: Stamp Out Sugarcoating

-Next articleA Lean Urban Legend/Myth Busted?
+Next articleA Lean Urban Legend/Myth Busted about Toyoda and Toyota Names?

 Mark Graban

 Mark Graban is an internationally-recognized consultant, author, and professional speaker, and podcaster with experience in healthcare, manufacturing, and startups.
-Mark's new book is The Mistakes That Make Us: Cultivating a Culture of Learning and Innovation.
-He is also the author of Measures of Success: React Less, Lead Better, Improve More, the Shingo Award-winning books Lean Hospitals and Healthcare Kaizen, and the anthology Practicing Lean.
+Mark's latest book is The Mistakes That Make Us: Cultivating a Culture of Learning and Innovation, a recipient of the Shingo Publication Award.
+He is also the author of Measures of Success: React Less, Lead Better, Improve More, Lean Hospitals and Healthcare Kaizen, and the anthology Practicing Lean, previous Shingo recipients.
 Mark is also a Senior Advisor to the technology company KaiNexus.

 1 COMMENT